Skip to main content

 Arrest Records, Court Records, and Rap Sheets

-Before you begin looking for your records, it's important to understand the difference between police records, court records, and rap sheets.
 Your court records include actual convictions and related court proceedings.
-Your police records include all recorded interactions with the police, including arrests that don't result in charges or a conviction, stretching back seven years.
-Your rap ("Record of Arrests and Prosecutions") sheet contains any contact you have had with the criminal justice system and is maintained by the Federal Bureau of Investigation (FBI).
+Your police records include all recorded interactions with the police.
+That includes arrests that don't result in charges or a conviction, stretching back up to seven years.
+Police records show convictions for misdemeanor or felony offenses, including prior DUI offenses.
+Your record of arrests and prosecutions — often called a "rap sheet" for short — contains any contact you've had with the criminal justice system.
+A rap sheet is maintained by the Federal Bureau of Investigation (FBI).

 Accessing Your DUI Arrest Records: The Basics

-Below is a sampling of state-specific resources:
+Below is a non-exhaustive sampling of state-specific resources:

 Can I Solve This on My Own or Do I Need an Attorney?